-OVERVIEW: Peter Kellogg and his wife Cynthia move their philanthropy through the Peter R. & Cynthia K. Kellogg Foundation.
-Via their foundation, the couple spread their money widely to a number of organizations annually.
-Big winners include the Berkshire School, which has received over $40 million through the years.
+OVERVIEW: Peter Kellogg and his wife Cynthia conduct their philanthropy through the Peter R. & Cynthia K. Kellogg Foundation.
+The couple distribute grants widely to a number of organizations annually.
+Major beneficiaries include the Berkshire School, which has received over $40 million through the years.
 The family's interests include education, historic preservation, and the environment.

 BACKGROUND: Peter R. Kellogg attended Babson College.
 In the early 1970s, he joined his father, James Kellogg, at brokerage house Spear, Leeds & Kellogg and took over several years later.
 In 2000, Peter Kellogg sold the firm to Goldman Sachs for $6.5 billion in cash and stock.

-EDUCATION & YOUTH: Peter Kellogg and family via their foundation, have given their largest sums to the Berkshire School, where Kellogg graduated and served on the board for 26 years.
+EDUCATION & YOUTH: Peter Kellogg and family have given their largest gifts to the Berkshire School, where Kellogg graduated and served on the board for 26 years.
 Several other Kelloggs attended the school, including his father James.
-Meanwhile, The Ritt Kellogg Mountain Program honors their son, the late Ritt Kellogg, an avid outdoorsman who passed away in 1992 in a mountain-climbing accident.
+Meanwhile, The Ritt Kellogg Mountain Program honors their son, Ritt Kellogg, an avid outdoorsman who passed away in 1992 in a mountain-climbing accident.
 Through the years, the Kelloggs have given at least $46 million to the Massachusetts-based school.

 Other grantees have included Alaska Mountaineering School, Charleston Collegiate School, Dartmouth College Fund, St. Lawrence University, Far Hills Country Day School, NJ Seeds, and Colorado College.
-Many of these schools have personal significance for the family.
-Ritt was also a Colorado College graduate and the school is home to the Ritt Kellogg Memorial Fund and the Ritt Kellogg Climbing Wall.
+Ritt was a Colorado College graduate and the school is home to the Ritt Kellogg Memorial Fund and the Ritt Kellogg Climbing Wall.

-ENVIRONMENT: The Kellogg family steadily supports select environmental organizations, often with an eye towards the East Coast.
-Grantees have included American Camellia Society, American Forest Foundation, American Salmon Foundation, American Tree Farm System, Appalachian Trail Conservancy, Audubon Society—South Carolina, Association of New Jersey Environmental Commissions, Friends of Hudson River Park, and New Jersey Conservation Foundation.
+ENVIRONMENT: The Kellogg family supports select environmental organizations, often centering around the East Coast.
+Grantees have included American Camellia Society, American Forest Foundation, American Tree Farm System, Appalachian Trail Conservancy, Audubon Society—South Carolina, Association of New Jersey Environmental Commissions, Friends of Hudson River Park, and New Jersey Conservation Foundation.

-HISTORIC PRESERVATION: The Kelloggs via their foundation have also supported Classical American Homes Preservation Trust, Bay Head Historical Society, and Bayshore Center of Bivalve, whose aim is to “inspire people to take care of the history, the culture and the environment of New Jersey’s Bayshore region through education, preservation and example.”
+HISTORIC PRESERVATION: The Kelloggs have also supported Classical American Homes Preservation Trust, Bay Head Historical Society, and Bayshore Center at Bivalve, whose aim is to “inspire people to take care of the history, the culture and the environment of New Jersey’s Bayshore region through education, preservation and example.”

-HEALTH & HUMAN SERVICES: The family, via their foundation, also earmark funds for health and human services organizations.
-Cancer and children's health appear to be a top interest—Cynthia is a neonatologist.
+HEALTH & HUMAN SERVICES: The family also earmark funds for health and human services organizations.
+Cancer and children's health appear to be a top interest, as Cynthia is a neonatologist.
 Grantees have included Alzheimer's Association, Blythedale Children's Hospital, MD Anderson Memorial Ovarian Cancer Research, Memorial Sloan Kettering Cancer Center, Adaptive Sports Foundation, and Project Self Sufficiency, a "community-based program assisting low income, single parents to achieve economic independence."

 The Peter R. & Cynthia K. Kellogg Foundation does not provide a clear avenue of contact but below are address and phone: